marifdemirtas/pfp-ebooks/_sources/plan1.rst

 ====================================

 .. clickablearea:: plan1_click
     :question: Which parts of the example are a part of Plan 1's Slot 2?
+Click on those parts of the code.
     :iscode:
     :feedback: Check out the plan outline above to identify the slot.